knowsys/while-simulator/README.md

 ## How to contribute

--   If you don't know where to start, read `docs/gettingStarted.md`.
+-   Docs on how to get the project up and running are in `docs/gettingStarted.md`.
 -   The application structure is described in `docs/modules.md`
 -   Read `docs/guidelines.md`
 -   The application docs should be kept in sync with the source code